-Wreaths are almost always a part of a porch’s décor regardless of the season.
-For fall we recommend using grapevine wreaths.
+For fall, grapevine wreaths.
 They have a nice texture and look even without any custom decorations on them.
-You can make one yourself from scratch if you want to and you can decorate it with flowers and other things from your garden.
 Gathering leftovers from your gardens and borders to add to your fall floral wreath can be a great tradition each year to mark the changing of the seasons.
-Check out threadsandblooms to find out the details.

 25. Painted Pumpkins